Use Asana and email

 - Private communications—Create private teams, projects, and/or tasks in Asana.
 That way, all the information is easy to find, but only for those that need to see it.

 - Status updates—If you usually share status updates via email, try using a team or project conversation.
 You can @mention teammates, tasks, and projects within Asana in your update.
 Teammates can comment on the update instead of starting long email threads where attachments and responses can get lost.

-- Campaign planning—If you’re working with an agency, you can forward emails with any campaign assets to your campaign project in Asana to see them in Files View and share with your entire team.
+- Campaign planning—If you’re working with an agency, you can turn emails with any campaign assets for your campaign project into tasks in Asana to see them in Files View and share with your entire team.

-- Event planning—If a vendor gets back to you with a quote or event specs, you can forward the email into Asana to discuss with your team, and use subtasks to request feedback from them.
+- Event planning—If a vendor gets back to you with a quote or event specs, you can turn the email into an Asana task in your events project to discuss with your team, and use subtasks to request feedback or get approvals.

 How each team uses Asana and email together will vary, but the hope is that Asana can help reduce the number of emails you send to your team.
 And for all the emails you do send and receive, you can easily move between Asana and email to stay updated and productive.